The mechanical process comes easy and comfortable using a cotter joint

 - Socket & spigot collar in crushing

-- Failure of spigot end in shearing
+- Failure of the spigot ends in shearing

 - Failure of spigot collar in shearing